Audi e-tron S and e-tron S Sportback break cover

 Five centimetres more width: the exterior design

-The significance of the time-honoured 'S' badge is conveyed visually on these models by front and rear bumpers with pronounced contours and prominent inlets, by a rear diffuser insert spanning virtually the entire width of each body and by wheel arches that are each 23 millimetres wider.
+The significance of the time-honored 'S' badge is conveyed visually on these models by front and rear bumpers with pronounced contours and prominent inlets, by a rear diffuser insert spanning virtually the entire width of each body, and by wheel arches that are each 23 millimetres wider.
 Front and rear detailing in silver and trademark aluminium exterior mirror housings also confirm beyond doubt that these SUVs are members of the exclusive Audi S Quattro family.

 Both cars can be equipped with Digital Matrix LED headlights as an option – another world first in mass production that Audi introduced with the e-tron Sportback in 2019.
 Each light is divided into 1.3 million pixels and can be controlled with great precision, opening up many new functionality opportunities.
 On narrow roads, for example, they can project light guides onto the road to show the car’s position in the lane and thus help the driver to remain safely in the centre.

 Progressive: interior and equipment

 Quiet confidence is exuded by the interior, which is finished in dark colours.
 Electrically adjustable sport seats finished in Fine Nappa leather and embossed with the 'S' logo are standard in UK versions, and are combined with decorative inserts in either brushed aluminium or, on request, carbon.
 In the darkness, the atmosphere is enhanced by the contour/ambient lighting package.

 As the most recent introductions to the fast-growing e-tron family the two new S models are naturally equipped with the digital MMI touch response control system with its two large central displays, and with the Audi virtual cockpit positioned directly in front of the driver, who can select a special e tron screen that focuses exclusively on the car’s electric drive functionality.
 A head-up display can also be added to project information even more conveniently onto the windscreen in the driver’s field of vision.